Have HTC Vive or Oculus Rift specs changed after over ONE year has passed? Or are there other changes made to prefer one over another?

 Remember when I said people had a lot of issues with the price of VR devices?
 Well, welcome to another issue people weren’t happy about (rightfully so I might add):

 Oculus Rift didn’t support room-scaled tracking.
-Reason they didn’t support it?
+The reason they didn’t support it?
 No reason to track so much if Oculus Touch controllers weren’t even out.
-A huge part of the fun while playing in room-scaled environment is to literally walk up to something and interact with different objects.
+A huge part of the fun while playing in a room-scaled environment is to literally walk up to something and interact with different objects.
 Just a simple interaction with the virtual world through your body movement makes it so much more immersive.

 NOW, however, Oculus Rift DOES support room-scaled tracking.
 About time.